top of page

 Once back on the street, I decided to walk down to Ghirardelli Square, about 12 blocks away.

 Once I reached Ghirardelli Square, with the help of my companion, I found a bench to sit on.
 Over the next two and a half hours I talked with two men about life.
 When they asked me about my eyes, I made up a story that I had just had a radial keratotomy (a type of eye operation) and I needed the blinders for only a few days.
-They were amazed that I would venture out on my own in this condition.
+They were amazed that I would venture out on my own in such a condition.

 Discovering a new world without my sight